ActiveCampaign/app-wordpress/README.md

 ### 5.5

 * Added site and event tracking.
 Lots of minor UI updates as well.
+This coincided with WordPress version 3.9 release.

 ## Upgrade Notice